 - Second Series – Nadi Shodhana – Nerve ‘Nadi’ Cleansing.

 When proficiency is achieved in the secondary series of Ashtanga Vinyasa Yoga (Nadi Shodhana) all energy channels in the body will become unblocked, allowing free movement of prana.

-HOW TO APPLY: Asana involves both the external physical aspect and the internal energetic, spiritual and mental aspect.
+How to apply: Asana involves both the external physical aspect and the internal energetic, spiritual, and mental aspect.
 Bring focus on the internal aspect of each asana as well as the external.
-Try to find a internal balance in every posture.
+Try to find an internal balance in every posture.